 History & Culture

-The meandering of the streams within this channel, as well as the floodplain around it, have resulted in areas with fertile soil that is easy to keep in good tilth for agricultural purposes.
+The meandering of the streams within this channel, as well as the floodplain around it, have resulted in areas with fertile soil.
 However, humans’ attempts to control flooding have all but eliminated the natural replenishing of fertile soil in the floodplains.
-These engineering practices have naturally impacted the landscape and its inhabitants, but without them, property damage and loss of human life would certainly be greater if not for these efforts.
+These engineering practices have naturally impacted the landscape and its inhabitants, but without them, property damage and loss of human life would certainly be greater.

 Two major Native American tribes lived along the banks of the Teche for thousands of years before the arrival of Europeans.
-They were the Chitimacha, who settled along the lower sections of the Bayou, and still have tribal lands around what is now Charenton, and the Attakapas tribe, which settled along the upper sections of the Bayou from its head waters around what is now Port Barre, to the area now known as St. Martinville.
-A Chitimacha legend gave the Teche its name.
-“Teche” is the Chitimacha word meaning “Snake.”
+They were the Chitimacha, who settled along the lower sections of the bayou and still have tribal lands around what is now Charenton, and the Attakapas tribe, which settled along the upper sections of the Bayou from its headwaters around what is now Port Barre to the area now known as St. Martinville.

-Before European immigrants came to the area, Chitimacha roamed the Teche, fished it, and made their home there.
-Chitimacha used the Teche as one of their major trade networks.
-Several Chitimacha mounds abut the Teche.
+Before European immigrants came to the area, Chitimacha roamed the Teche, fished it and made their home there.
+Chitimacha used the Teche as one of their major trade networks, and built several Chitimacha mounds along its banks.

 At one time the Chitimacha were in danger of extinction.
 During this time many of them hid in the Atchafalaya Basin between the Bayou Teche and the Atchafalaya River.
 These small villages helped to assure their existence in a time of peril and danger of extinction.

 The Chitimacha Indian reservation sits on a bend in the Bayou Teche.
 The city of Charenton, near the reservation, was once known as “Indian Bend.”
-Near the Chitimacha Indian reservation and Charenton the Bayou Teche comes closest to the Atchafalaya Basin, one of the largest swamp and wild areas in the nation.
-Today, the Chitimacha Indians have a casino on their reservation and they draw people from as far away as Corpus Christi Texas to the casino.
-When the Chitimacha were being hunted down, they had about 15 villages all around the Atchafalaya Basin.
+Near the Chitimacha Indian reservation and Charenton, the Bayou Teche comes closest to the Atchafalaya Basin, one of the largest swamp and wild areas in the nation.
+Today, the Chitimacha Indians have a casino on their reservation.

 Attakapas – Ishak

-The Attakapas is a name given to this tribe of Indians by other Indians in the area, and literally means “man-eaters.”
-They were known due to their alleged custom of cannibalizing their enemies.
+Attakapas is a name given to this tribe of Indians by other Indians in the area and literally means “man-eaters.”
+They were known for their alleged custom of cannibalizing their enemies.
 They called themselves Ishak (ee-SHAK).
-The Attakapas were wiped out as a people by the early 1800s as a result of defeats by other tribes and disease contracted from early European settlers for which they had no immunity.
-The Attakapas were friendly with the Chitimacha, and traded with them.
+The Attakapas were wiped out as a people by the early 1800s as a result of defeats by other tribes and diseases contracted from early European settlers for which they had no immunity.
+The Attakapas were friendly with the Chitimacha and traded with them.

 Acadians and European Peoples

-During the years 1519-1687 many explorers came to Louisiana, including Spanish explorer Hernando de Soto and René-Robert Cavelier, Sieur de La Salle, sponsored by France.
-The French explorers befriended the Native Americans but the Spanish and the British, for the most part, were not very well received by the Native Americans because these groups tended to mistreat them and attempt to replace their religious beliefs and customs with Christian values.
-These European countries were all trying to expand their empires into the New World.
-Thus began a colorful history of Louisiana switching hands several times before becoming a state.
+During the years 1519-1687, many explorers came to Louisiana, including Spanish explorer Hernando de Soto and René-Robert Cavelier, Sieur de La Salle, sponsored by France.
+The French explorers befriended the Native Americans but the Spanish and the British, for the most part, were not very well received by the Native Americans.
+These European countries were all trying to expand their empires into the New World, thus began a colorful history of Louisiana switching hands several times before becoming a state.

-European colonists came to Louisiana under the promise of a land of milk and honey, an illusion promoted by several governments and companies.
+European colonists came to Louisiana under the promise of a land of milk and honey.
 Many settlers perished shortly after their arrival, and others either went back to Europe.
 Of those who remained, life was difficult.
 Some received land grants and became wealthy through the establishment of plantations and use of slave labor.
-Settlers from France, Spain, Britain, and Germany settled along the Mississippi River, but westward expansion into the Atchafalaya and Teche Basins shortly followed.
+Settlers from France, Spain, Britain and Germany settled along the Mississippi River, but westward expansion into the Atchafalaya and Teche basins shortly followed.

-One of the more celebrated groups of South Louisiana’s mant colonial immigrants came from Acadie, which is now Nova Scotia, Canada.
+One of the more celebrated groups of South Louisiana’s many colonial immigrants came from Acadie, which is now Nova Scotia, Canada.
 These peasant people of French descent were exiled from their homes in Canada when they refused to abandon their Roman Catholic beliefs to worship as members of the Church of England.
 Dispersed along the Atlantic coast, some found their way to south-central Louisiana and settled along the banks of the Bayou Teche.

-Check out Historian and Archivist Shane Bernard’s blog logging his research for his upcoming book about the Teche: http://bayoutechedispatches.blogspot.com
+Check out Historian and Archivist Shane Bernard’s blog logging his research for his book about the Teche: http://bayoutechedispatches.blogspot.com.